 The Loop Explained

 In the early 2020s, I became intrigued to know how cultural organizations could design their digital strategy to reinforce their loyalty loop for visitors and consumers.
-While embarking on this learning journey, I discovered a journal article published by the American Marketing Association, that included a very good visual representation to contrast a smooth loyalty loop (deliberate decision-making process) with a sticky journey (quick spin).
+While embarking on this learning journey, I discovered a journal article published by the American Marketing Association, that included a telling visual representation to contrast a smooth loyalty loop (deliberate decision-making process) with a sticky journey (quick spin).

 Your Website & E-Commerce Tools Provide the Core

 Over the past couple of years, I’ve noticed many cultural workers have become adept at marketing their organizations through social media channels.
-I realize that we are responding to shifts in the marketplace, emphasizing the smartphone over all other channels, but I also understand that many MarCom GLAM workers question, which channel, when, how and why.
+I realize that we are responding to shifts in the marketplace, emphasizing the smartphone over all other channels, however, I also understand that many MarCom GLAM workers question, which channel, when, how and why.

 My colleague Reema Duggal, an e-commerce and digital transformation specialist, often warns against becoming too reliant on a platform you don’t own (Instagram, Facebook, LinkedIn) for your essential business operations.
 She also believes strongly that your website, the platform that you own, should be the one source of truth.